chadrem/oskie_rpc/README.md

 #### Heartbeats

 Processors require an external clock signal to properly timeout requests.
-This is done on purpose so that you can integrate with the timers provided by your networking framework or create your own using a dedicated thread.
+This is done on purpose so that you can integrate with the timers provided by your networking framework.
+An alternative is to create your own clock using a dedicated thread that periodically wakes up.
-Your clock should call the processors ````heartbeat```` method to signal that time has changed.
+Your clock should call the processor's ````heartbeat```` method to signal that time has changed.
 A good rule of thumb is to call this method once per second.

 ## Contributing